 How to disable Off-Facebook Activity tracking

 Fortunately, you can disable Off-Facebook Activity tracking.
-While reports indicate this doesn’t actually disable tracking, what it does do is disassociates that tracking with your Facebook account.
+While reports indicate this doesn’t actually disable tracking, it disassociates that tracking with your Facebook account.
 In other words, any future tracking obtained from third-party apps or websites with the Facebook Pixel enabled will be anonymized and not attached to you.
 Unfortunately, this is the best case users can expect these days.

 At any rate, “deleting” and “preventing” future tracking by Facebook is pretty straightforward: